JomBelajarJava/jombelajarjava-scraper/README.md

 # scraper

 A scraper for Jom Belajar Java wordpress blog.
+The scraped files can be seen [here](https://github.com/JomBelajarJava/old-content).

 ### Usage